 Students in grades 7 - 12 will be provided with lockers.
-The Honor Code precludes the need for locks on lockers, however, students may supply their own combination locks if they wish, Combination must be provided to the office.
+The Honor Code precludes the need for locks on lockers, however, students may supply their own locks if they wish.
+Combinations and/or spare keys must be provided to the office.